hadilbouasker/NS-3-Kubernetes-pod/README.md

   <img src="Figures/get_pods.png" alt="pod is running" width="700"/>
 </p>

-Check the logs of the pod by using this command:
+Check the logs of the pod by using this command, it allows you to display the C++ simulation output, which helps verify that NS-3 is running correctly and allows you to debug any issues during execution:

     kubectl logs <name-of-the-pod>